AhmadAlawi/alhal-admin/PRODUCT_BASED_ANALYTICS_UPDATE.md

 **Check:**
 1. Is a product selected?
 2. Is the product ID valid?
-3. Does the API endpoint accept productId=2 parameter?
+3. Does the API endpoint accept productId parameter?

 **Fix:**
 - Select a product from dropdown